zhangoose/zhangoose.github.io/slides.md

 ---
 layout: page
+title: slides
 permalink: /slides/
 ---

-I've done a couple lowkey talks as a way to practice explaining things to people!
-Here are my slides and stuff:
+i've done a couple lowkey talks as a way to practice explaining things to people! ... but, like, let's be honest, i just enjoy putting together slide decks. anyway, here they are:

 -----------